12 Places to Get Money Orders (Near Me) with Prices and Locations

 Publix home page

-Publix has over 1,200 grocery stores in the Southeastern U.S. States with Publix stores include North Carolina, South Carolina, Tennessee, Georgia and more.
+Publix has over 1,200 grocery stores in the Southeastern U.S. States, with Publix stores including North Carolina, South Carolina, Tennessee, Georgia, and more.

 • Fee: $0.99